Chapter 2 : Brotherly Love

 Ron glared at George and accepted the bag.
 Then he and Harry stepped outside into the sunshine and headed up the street towards the Three Broomsticks, Ron muttering irritably under his breath.

-“So,” said Harry, changing the subject in an effort to keep Ron in a good mood, “what’s the plan?
-I figured Ginny and I’d leave you and Hermione alone for awhile.
-Are you going through with it today?”
+“So,” said Harry, changing the subject in an effort to keep Ron in a good mood, “have you decided to do it today, then?”

 Ron looked as if Harry had just suggested Ron strip down and run naked through the village.

 “I dunno…” he answered.

 “Well, just in case, maybe you want this back.”
 Harry pulled a small black box out of his pocket and handed it over to Ron.
 Harry had been holding onto Hermione’s ring ever since he had confiscated it from Ron, who had developed a compulsive habit of opening and closing the box, almost as though he wanted to make sure the ring was still there.